maximehiez/maxime365/src/content/blog/english/2025-05-01-intune-deploy-wifi-profile.md

 ![image](/images/blog/intune/tuto/intune_deploy_wifi_profile_001.png)

 Use the following profile types :
-- *Basic* if your WiFi connection supports simple configurations such as SSID and password.
+- *Basic* : If your WiFi connection supports simple configurations such as SSID and password.
-- *Enterprise* if your WiFi connection supports complex configurations such as 802.1X authentication.
+- *Enterprise* : If your WiFi connection supports complex configurations such as 802.1X authentication.

 Enter the connection name (*SSID*) as well as its security type and password.